GlitchSecure/laravel-deploy-preview/README.md

 #### `after-deploy`

-The `after-deploy` input parameter allows you to append additional commands to be run after the Forge deploy script.
+The `after-deploy` input parameter allows you to append additional commands to be run after the default Forge deploy script.

 Example: